jbukoski/PotentialNaturalRegeneration/README.md

 ### About layers

+* The Fagan data provides the mask for the areas that regenerated forest.
+* The other mask we need to develop is **the areas that could have regenerated but did not**.
+Ideally this would be done at the same resolution as the Fagan data and would meet these criteria:
+    1. (i) if a cell is "1" in the Fagan data (i.e. it regenerated), it cannot also be part of this set (i.e. obviously a cell cannot be coded as both regenerating and not regenerating).
+    1. (ii) it must have been non-forest at the beginning of the time-series
+    1. (iii) it should exclude all cells that were never forest, or that have no possibility of being forest (i.e. all urban/developed areas, water, wetlands, etc)
+    1. (iv) the cell must fall within the spatial domain defined above
+>If this cannot be done at the same resolution as the Fagan data, OK, let's just proceed with it at whatever best resolution we can.

 The only datasets I think would be useful to run as focal datasets are:

 1. Cropland and pasture at 329 m resolution with a 2 km buffer to calculation proportion of cropland.